Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: RESULTS AND DISCUSSION

-Furthermore, the results from previous measurements are also presented for comparison.
-The total cross sections of the $^{12}C(n,\alpha_{0})^{9}Be_{gs}$ multiplied by 0.1 are shown in the Fig.\ref{aCS_p}~\cite{PhysRevC.104.014603}.
-In this work, the peak near 8 MeV is absence, because the $\alpha$ particle energy produced by this neutron energy is less than 2.8 MeV.
-The previous measurements of K.Kondo ~\cite{Kondo}and R.C.Haight~\cite{Haight} were for the double differential cross sections of the $\alpha$ production reactions on carbon, and they were energy-integrated to obtain angle-differential cross sections for comparison,considering the threshold of $\alpha$.
-The two experimental data at $20^{\circ}$ are in good agreement with the data of this work at $24.5^{\circ}$.
-Unlike the theoretical calculations, the peak structures were found for the first time in this work at the neutron energy of 13.7 MeV, 22.4 MeV, 29.5 MeV and 61.8 MeV, which indicates the different excited states of $^{9}Be$ and different $\alpha$ emission mechanism of $^{13}C$.
-Due to statistical problem, the energy information of $\alpha$ particles was lost during the process of unfolding of the double-bunched $\alpha$ distributions.
-Thus, it is hard to calculate the Q value of this reaction.
-Further work will be required to study these peak structures.
+Furthermore, prior measurement results have been provided for comparison purposes.
+In Fig.\ref{aCS_p}~\cite{PhysRevC.104.014603}, the total cross sections of the $^{12}C(n,\alpha_{0})^{9}Be_{gs}$ multiplied by a factor of 0.15 is depicted.
+However, in this study,the absence of the peak near 8 MeV can be attributed to the fact that the energy of $\alpha$ particles produced by neutrons with this energy is insufficient, measuring less than 2.5 MeV.
+In the prior investigations conducted by K.Kondo ~\cite{Kondo} and R.C.Haight ~\cite{Haight}, double differential cross-section measurements were obtained for $\alpha$ production reactions on carbon.
+These measurements were subsequently energy-integrated to derive angle-differential cross sections for comparative purposes, taking into account the $\alpha$ threshold.
+The experimental data acquired at $20^{\circ}$ exhibit a strong correlation with the findings of this study at $24.5^{\circ}$.
+Contrary to theoretical predictions, peak structures were identified in this research at neutron energies of 13.7 MeV, 22.4 MeV, 29.5 MeV, and 61.8 MeV - a discovery that has not been previously reported in literature.
+This observation suggests distinct excited states of $^{9}Be$ as well as differing $\alpha$ emission mechanisms within $^{13}C$.
+Due to statistical limitations encountered during unfolding procedures involving doubly-bunche $\alpha$ distributions, energy information for $\alpha$ particles was lost.
+Consequently, determining the Q-value for this reaction has proven to be a challenging task.
+Further research is necessary to thoroughly examine these peak structures.

-The angle-differential cross sections of the $^{12}C(n,\alpha)x$ reactions measured at 14.1 MeV compared with results of K.Kondo and R.C.Haight by energy-integrated are shown in Fig.\ref{aACS_p}.
-The present data generally agree with the two previous measurements in small $\theta$ range.
-At a large $\theta$, the poor data consistency is mainly caused by too few statistics and too large uncertainty.
-Our results are significantly lower than the Geant4 simulation, while the calculation results of Talys are grouped near a constant value.
-The experimental values suggest the modification of the theoretical calculations.
+The angle-differential cross sections of $^{12}C(n,\alpha)x$ reactions measured at 14.2 MeV are depicted in Fig.\ref{aACS_p} and compared with the energy-integrated results obtained by K.Kondo and R.C.Haight.
+Within smaller $\theta$ ranges, the current data exhibit general agreement with previous measurements from both researchers.
+However, when considering larger $\theta$ values, inconsistencies in data quality can primarily be attributed to insufficient statistics and excessive uncertainty levels.